 Customs authorities are generally less interested in exports than imports, and China’s customs is unlikely to have an issue with your shipment.
 But it can get complicated for shipments imported into the US.
-This chapter covers customs filing and clearance for US imports as broken down by the three major players involved, namely the customs agency, your customs broker, and you.
+This guide covers customs filing and clearance for US imports as broken down by the three major players involved, namely the customs agency, your customs broker, and you.

 Customs Agency Responsibilities

 Several documents need to be lodged (filed) with Customs before your shipment arrives at port.
 Customs also require an earlier lodgment (ISF filing), for ocean freight only, which must be completed 24 hours before the ship leaves the port of origin.
 Customs uses ISF filing information to sort shipments between those for speedy clearance and those warranting further investigation.

 Unless there’s a customs clearance issue or delay, ocean freight is generally cleared within two days of the ship landing in port (but can be up to four days before estimated arrival).
 Air freight is generally cleared within one or two days of arrival.

 Here’s how a customs official will process your shipment: